Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/continue-dev.md

 "apiKey": "sk-79970662256d425eb274fc4563d4525b" # Replace with your API key
 ```

-You can find and generate your api key from Sage WebUI -> Settings -> Account -> API Keys
+You can find and generate your api key from Sage.is AI-UI -> Settings -> Account -> API Keys

 You'll want to copy the "API Key" (this starts with sk-)

 ## Example Config

-Here is a base example of config.json using Sage WebUI via an openai provider.
+Here is a base example of config.json using Sage.is AI-UI via an openai provider.
 Using Granite Code as the model.
 Make sure you pull the model into your ollama instance/s beforehand.

 ```json